 - 3 tablespoons unsalted butter

-- Preheat the oven to 350°F and line an 8"x8" pan with a sheet of parchment paper.
+- Preheat the oven to 350°F and line an 8×8-inch pan with a sheet of parchment paper.

-- In a medium mixing bowl, stir together the flour, 1 tablespoon cinnamon, nutmeg, baking powder, baking soda and salt.
+- In a medium mixing bowl, stir together the flour (all-purpose or the gluten-free mix), 1 tablespoon cinnamon, nutmeg, baking powder, baking soda and salt.
 Set aside.